 California’s size and diversity mean there is something for everyone.
-Whether you are looking for a beach getaway, a trip to wine country, or a journey through the wilderness, you can find it all and more.
-Here are 16 destinations in California recommended by travel bloggers to help you find the best destinations for your honeymoon.
+Whether you are looking for a romantic weekend getaway to the beach, a trip to wine country, or a journey through the wilderness, you can find it all and more.

 Recommended by Ania from The Travelling Twins

-If you are a nature lover and have no time or money to fly anywhere exotic Humboldt County may be the perfect place for your honeymoon.
-Gorgeous dense redwood forest, endless beaches, and a great selection of romantic accommodation on the coast is an ideal for outdoorsy honeymooners.
+If you are a nature lover and have no time or money to fly anywhere exotic, Humboldt County may be the perfect place for your honeymoon.
+Gorgeous dense redwood forest, endless beaches, and a great selection of romantic accommodations on the coast are ideal for outdoorsy honeymooners.

 I was always fascinated by Sequoia trees and their heights.
-So hike through Humboldt Redwoods State Park and seeing magnificent Redwood trees was on my bucket list.
-Park has over 100 miles of hiking trails.
+So hiking through Humboldt Redwoods State Park and seeing magnificent Redwood trees was on my bucket list.
+The park has over 100 miles of hiking trails.
 Our favourite was James Irvine Trail where hiking through the redwoods leads you to a beautiful beach where we have seen a couple of Roosevelt Elks.

 Carmel by the Sea

 Recommended By Chrysoula from Travel PassionateCarmel by the Sea is a wonderful destination for a Californian honeymoon as it offers beach relaxation, delicious dining, scenic drives, and challenging trails so you really can make it the perfect couples’ trip to remember!